 Explicit Direct Instruction (EDI) encompasses research-based instructional practices explored by cognitive and educational researchers.
 EDI is the delivery of strategically planned lessons that explicitly teach new concepts to mastery.
-Our teachers use EDI to teach new concepts in mathematics and English, addressing the ‘surface level’ learning in our Beeliar Instructional Model.
+Our teachers use EDI to teach new concepts in all learning areas, addressing the ‘surface level’ learning in our Beeliar Instructional Model.

 EDI lessons contain eight main components for success: